elham-kowsari88/elham-kowsari88.github.io/content/projects.md

 ---

-## Model Predictive Control for Sway Reduction and Obstacle Avoidance (2026)
+## Reduced-Order State-Space Reformulation for Task-Space Predictive
+Control of an Under-actuated Hydraulic Boom(2026)

 **Status:** Under Review
 **Venue:** Robotics and Autonomous Systems